EDGDrummond/snarkExplainer/3.-why-you-should-care-about-zksnarks/polynomial-commitment-schemes.md

 # Polynomial Commitment Schemes

 And now we arrive at a more complex object, one that is used all over cryptography due to its usefulness, an elliptic curve group.
-An **elliptic curve group** consists of all the points that satisfy some elliptic curve equation within some specified finite field.
+An <mark style="color:purple;">**elliptic curve group**</mark> consists of all the points that satisfy some elliptic curve equation within some specified finite field.

 That’s right, we can make a group using elliptic curves, but they look different to the groups we looked at before because, rather than normal numbers, our set consists of points on an elliptic curve.
 The binary operation is not multiplication or normal addition, but instead the elliptic curve addition we explored earlier.
 And the identity element is not 0, but the point at infinity that we refer to as $$O$$.